stclib/STC/docs/crand_api.md

 **stc64** passes *PractRand*, tested up to 8TB output, Vigna's Hamming weight test, and simple correlation tests, i.e. *n* interleaved streams with only one-bit differences in initial state.

+See the PRNG shootout by Vigna: http://prng.di.unimi.it and the debate between the authors of xoshiro and pcg (Vigna/O'Neill) PRNGs: https://www.pcg-random.org/posts/on-vignas-pcg-critique.html

 ## Types

 | Name               | Type definition                           | Used to represent...         |